JesseVanEvert/go_cloud_two_project/README.md

 # go_cloud_two_project

-*
-Notes:
+*Notes:
-the use of different branches and repositories, by some of the team members, has caused the insights on the contribution page to become wacky.
+The use of different branches and repositories, by some of the team members, has caused the insights on the contribution page to become wacky.
 For example: it looks like Mahedi rewrote the code for the Apollo 11 mission :rocket: and Brandon and Tanzeel went along for the ride.
-Jesse has only used master, and the insights concerning his commits are accurate
+Jesse has only used master, and the insights concerning his commits are accurate*

-To give a more accurate depiction a header with everyone's contributions has been added to this README.
+*To give a more accurate depiction a header with everyone's contributions has been added to this README.*

-The architecture design can be found in the wiki, or in the master branch -> documents.
+*The architecture design can be found in the wiki, or in the master branch -> documents.*

-*

 ## contributions